arras-energy/gridlabd-old/docs/Command/Origin.md

 host% gridlabd --origin
 ~~~

-# Remarks
+# Description

-The `--origin` command line option display information about the source code from which the currently install version of GridLAB-D is built.
+The `--origin` command line option displays information about the source code from which the currently installed version of GridLAB-D is built.
 The purpose of this option is to facilitate troubleshooting when a system has multiple installations with local changes.
-The information includes the following information collected at the time of the build
+The information includes the following data collected at the time of the build
 - Output from the command `git -remote -v`
 - Output from the command `git log -n 1`
 - Output from the command `git status -s`